-This was almost double the uses from last year's Super Bowl which featured Beyonce and a reunion with Destiny's Child during halftime, The Hollywood Reporter reported.
+This was almost double the uses from last year’s Super Bowl which featured Beyonce and a reunion with Destiny’s Child during halftime, Billboard reported.

-The application was able to recognize every ad that was shown during the big game, according to Mobile Marketing Magazine.
+The application was able to recognize every ad that was shown during the big game, Mobile Marketing Magazine reported.
 This allowed fans to watch the commercials again and socially share them.
 Only a few ads offered additional content with the application.

 image: Wikimedia Commons